William Lees: Career

-Lees was born in Bathurst Township, Lanark County, Upper Canada in 1821, the son of Scottish immigrants.
-He began work as a farmer, later building a sawmill and a gristmill.
+Lees began work as a farmer, later building a sawmill and a gristmill.
 He was named a justice of the peace in 1852.
-Lees served on the township council, also serving as reeve and county warden.
-He also served as captain in the local militia.
-Lees was a Third Degree member of the local Masonic lodge.
+Lees served on the township and county councils from 1856 and served as reeve and county warden from 1874-1876.
+Lees also served as captain in the local militia.
+He was a Third Degree member of the local Masonic lodge.